Accounting for employee training in France 2026: accounts, CFP levy, OPCO and tax credit

 Apprenticeship: a specific regime outside the PDC#

 Apprenticeship funding flows through the apprenticeship tax, not through the CFP.
-Accounting involves account 6311 for the apprenticeship tax and standard payroll accounts for the apprentice's salary.
+Accounting uses account 6312 (apprenticeship tax) under the former chart of accounts, replaced by accounts 633 / 6333 since the 2025 PCG (ANC regulation 2022-06), and standard payroll accounts for the apprentice's salary.
+Account 6311 is the payroll tax (taxe sur les salaires).

 Accounting for employee training paid by the employer#